Advanced Certificate in Office Administration and Management

 - Students will have the option of undertaking an additional class in digital interactive documentation.
 Using the industry standard, Adobe Acrobat programme, a range of pdfs can be produced for either screen, web or print.
 Interactive fillable forms and digital newsletters etc. featuring drop-down menus interactive buttons, checkboxes, digital signatures, attachments, security and audio comments are all covered.
 This is an extremely useful skill to have for document creation and management in today's office environment.

-- We have established direct communications routes with small and large organisations who provide us with live information about job vacancies, for which our graduates will be encouraged to apply.
+- We have established direct communication routes with small and large organisations, including PricewaterhouseCoopers (PwC), one of the 'big four' global finance institutions, who partner with us so that we receive live information about job vacancies, for which our graduates will be encouraged to apply.
 After you graduate, you can choose for your details to be held on a database and you will be contacted when a vacancy arises.

 Graduates are eligible to apply through the CAO and/or the Higher Education Links Scheme for entry to year one of a range of higher certificate and degree programmes at Universities, Institutes of Technology and Technological Universities using their full QQI Level 5/6 major award.
 Places are not guaranteed in these Institutes and are subject to students meeting certain criteria.
 It is the students' responsibility to consult with the relevant HEI for information on the admissions process and any specific entry requirements.
 Students may also refer to the individual HEI prospectus or may also refer to the QQI FET section of the CAO website. www.cao.ie